ekurtgl/GSoC-2021-GNN_for_Trigger/README.md

 Codes for different GNN models are also presented under `Models`, and complete comparison of the created models with various metrics (i.e. mean absolute error, accuracy and F-1 score) are available in `Compare Models Predictions.ipynb`. `results` folder contains the predictions (*.csv files*) for the testing dataset used to benchmark the models.
 An intuitive comparison of the GNN models and their performances are available in [this blog post](https://medium.com/@emre.kurt.96/gsoc-2021-graph-neural-networks-for-particle-momentum-estimation-in-the-cms-trigger-system-2216e4e4d005).

-The dataset used in this work is also available [here](https://www.kaggle.com/ekurtoglu/cms-dataset).

 Should you have any questions, please contact me at [ekurtoglu@crimson.ua.edu](mailto:ekurtoglu@crimson.ua.edu)